Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Results and Discussion

-The above mentioned voltage drop effect (schematically depicted in \figref{2}a) has been observed in both molecules~\cite{TorrentePRL2012,HauptmannPCCP2013,ReechtPRL2014,KocicJCP2017,Li2023} and 2D materials~\cite{DombrowskiPRB1999,TeichmannPRL2008,FeenstraSurfSci2009,JiangNatNano2017} where a certain percentage of the external applied voltage is said to act between the investigated material and the conducting substrate ($\Delta$\,V).
-The physical displacement of the molecule from the metallic surface due to adsorption on a thin-film insulator and the corresponding voltage drop leads to a change in the electrochemical potential ($\Delta$\,E) of the molecular charge states relative to the surface (\figref{2}a).
-For molecules on few-layer NaCl, a voltage drop of $\sim$10\% can be assumed~\cite{vasilev2024}.
-The STML measurements are performed with applied absolute voltages in the range of 2-3\,V which would provide a gating voltage of 200-300\,meV which is on the order of the energy difference between the \TBP\ \PIR\ and \ESa\ states.
-This gating effect is attributed to lifting the \PIR\ state energy across the transition threshold to \ESa\ and leads to an emission intensity strongly dependent on the applied bias.
+In a double-barrier tunneling junction (DBTJ) geometry, a fraction of the applied bias voltage drops across the insulating film, leading to a shift in the electrochemical potential ($\Delta E$) of the adsorbed molecule with respect to the substrate~\cite{NazinPNAS2005}.
+For molecules on few-layer (3-4 ML) NaCl, a voltage drop of $\sim$10\% can be estimated~\cite{vasilev2024}.
+The STML measurements are typically performed with applied absolute voltages in the range of 2-3\,V providing an effective gating voltage of 200-300\,meV, which is on the order of the energy difference between the \TBP\ \PIR\ and \ESa\ states.
+Hence, this gating effect is expected to lift the \PIR\ state energy across the transition threshold to \ESa\ leading to an emission intensity strongly dependent on the applied bias.